 Involved conversations may not be a huge part of Baby’s social life now – in fact, he is probably only just starting to get around to really interacting with other young children when he plays at all.
 As he interacts with adults, though, and as his peers’ social skills grow along with his own, his ability to hold a meaningful conversation is going to become more and more important – and you can help make sure he’s on the right track.

 Even though Baby may not quite understand the nuanced mechanics of back-and-forth conversation yet, the best way to learn is by doing, which makes now a great time for you and Baby to gab it up.

-- Practice scripts: One of the easiest ways for a toddler to have bad manners is for her to just never really learn them.
+- Practice scripts: One of the easiest ways for a toddler to have bad manners is for him to just never really learn them.
 A lot of the social instincts that adults have can feel really normal and basic, like things young children should just be able to pick up on by listening – and a lot of the time, they do.
-At other times, though, for one reason or another, toddlers may not get the memo on certain social scripts – you’ve probably talked to Baby about how “thank you” is responded to with “you’re welcome,” but if someone asks Baby how she is, a young child may not yet have gotten the memo that it’s kind to ask that person how they are too.
+At other times, though, for one reason or another, toddlers may not get the memo on certain social scripts – you’ve probably talked to Baby about how “thank you” is responded to with “you’re welcome,” but if someone asks Baby how he is, a young child may not yet have gotten the memo that it’s kind to ask that person how they are too.
 Modeling these sort of niceties can go a long way in helping your little one be equally polite when chatting.

 - Talk about turn-taking: …and then apply that to conversation.
 If the trouble you and Baby are having with conversation isn’t getting him to talk, but rather it’s teaching him about when it can be time to quiet down for a few minutes, you can frame it in the same way that you talk about sharing a toy with his cousin at grandma’s or letting another child take a turn on the swing at the park.